-Craig Lent, Frank M. Freimann Chair Professor of Engineering at the University of Notre Dame, presents an ongoing research project to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.
+Craig Lent, Frank M. Freimann Chair Professor of Engineering at the University of Notre Dame, presents his research project, "What Recent Quantum Experiments Tell Us about the World: You Are Not a Machine," to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.

 If you'd like to attend this event, please contact Carolyn Sherman at email@example.com to confirm space availability.